Mark S. Ackerman

 Short bio - Mark Ackerman is is the George Herbert Mead Collegiate Professor of Human-Computer Interaction and a Professor in the School of Information and in the Department of Electrical Engineering and Computer Science at the University of Michigan, Ann Arbor.
 His major research area is Human-Computer Interaction (HCI), primarily Computer-Supported Cooperative Work (CSCW).
-He has published widely in HCI and CSCW, investigating collaborative information access in online knowledge communities, medical settings, expertise sharing, and most recently, pervasive environments.
+He has published widely in HCI and CSCW, investigating expertise sharing (including misinformation), collaborative information access, online knowledge communities, medical settings, and most recently, pervasive environments.
 Mark is a member of the CHI Academy (HCI Fellow) and an ACM Fellow.

 Previously, Mark was a faculty member at the University of California, Irvine, and a research scientist at MIT's Laboratory for Computer Science (now CSAIL).
 Before becoming an academic, Mark led the development of the first home banking system, had three Billboard Top-10 games for the Atari 2600, and worked on the X Window System's first user-interface widget set.
 Mark has degrees from the University of Chicago, Ohio State, and MIT.